1. Website Links

 This website may only be used for lawful and proper purposes, in accordance with these Terms and Conditions.
 This includes complying with all applicable laws, regulations and codes of practice within the UK or other jurisdiction from which the site is accessed.

 3. Limitation of Liability

-To the extent that we are lawfully able to do so, in no event will Norfolk by Design be liable for any direct, indirect, special, punitive, exemplary or consequential losses or damages arising out of access to, or the use/inability to use this website or any information contained in it or arising out of the services we provide.
+To the extent that we are lawfully able to do so, in no event will Contemporary and Country be liable for any direct, indirect, special, punitive, exemplary or consequential losses or damages arising out of access to, or the use/inability to use this website or any information contained in it or arising out of the services we provide.
 This includes loss of profit and the like, whether or not in the contemplation of the parties, whether based on breach of contract, tort (including negligence), product liability or otherwise, even is advised of the possibility of such damages.
 To the maximum extent permitted by law, our liability to you in connection with our products under these terms and conditions shall not exceed the value of the goods.
 This does not affect your statutory rights.

 4. Disclaimer of Warranty

 To the maximum extent permitted by law, we disclaim all implied warranties with regard to information, services and materials contained on this website.
 All such information, services and materials are provided “as is” and “as available” without warranty of any kind.

 As a visitor to this website you agree to indemnify, defend and hold us harmless from any liability, loss, claim and expense (including reasonable legal fees) related to your breach or misuse of these terms and conditions.